michaelbZA/my-website/content/posts/fc-series/03-effective-kpis-drive-business-performance.md

 5. Employee satisfaction
 6. Environment/community

-This balanced approach ensures no single aspect of performance is overemphasized at the expense of long-term sustainability.
+This balanced approach ensures no single aspect of performance is overemphasised at the expense of long-term sustainability.

 ### Step 3: Create Winning KPIs